 If the removal is related to new construction, include site plans accurately showing tree locations as well as your building permit number.

-A Department of Public of Works inspector evaluates trees for removal.
+Public Works inspectors evaluate trees for removal.

 An International Society of Arboriculture Certified Arborist should evaluate the tree and provide a written report.
-Certified Arborists can be found in the Yellow Pages under the heading "Tree Services" or at the International Society of Arboriculture.
+Certified arborists can be found in the Yellow Pages under the heading "Tree Services" or at the International Society of Arboriculture.

 Use a licensed and insured arborist or other contractor for any tree work.

 For each tree removed, a replacement tree is required.